-I read 'Disgrace' by JM Coetzee in the year 2001 when I was living in New York.
+I read Disgrace by J.M.
+Coetzee in the year 2001 when I was living in New York.
 I had written two books; flops.
-'Disgrace' focused my intentions.
-It became apparent to me that there were heights that were attainable and that those could be reached by careful, quiet, slow work.
+Disgrace focused my intentions.
+It became apparent to me that there were heights almost unattainable that could only be reached by careful, quiet, slow work.

 I sent Mr Coetzee my second book 'This Human Season' and he read it and replied again and added that if I wished I could use his response for my publication.
 I did so with great pride.

 My third book, I wrote to tell him, would deal with 'schizophrenia.'
 'Sounds didactic,' he replied.
 He was right.
 It never quite worked out.

 He is a man who is careful with his words.

 He was right and I had a lot of trouble with that book.
 I had a lot of trouble with life from then until recently.
 Still, as Hemingway says, a man (or a woman) has to take a lot of punishment to write a truly funny book.

 Now, I am teaching writers how to write, because I believe a sense of camaraderie joint with a communal commitment can concentrate the mind.

 We may not reach the greatest heights, but we can at least try.